 During the 2008 election, Mark also co-founded Atlas Voter Protection, an online tool that the Obama campaign used to manage its voter protection operations.
 Atlas was updated and used by the Democratic National Committee for the 2010 and 2014 midterm elections as well as the 2012 Egyptian elections.

 An avid backcountry skier, Mark is a native of Anchorage, Alaska.
-He lives with his wife Rachel in our nation’s capital.
+He splits his time between Portland, Maine and Washington, DC with his wife Rachel.

 Read more about Mark on his personal site.